Ensuring Data Freshness in Multi-Rate Task Chains Scheduling: Proof of Schedulability Capacity Preservation and Data Age Minimization

-This section presents the proof that our offset based solution preserves EDF Schedulability Capacity, which is done through demand bound function and properly handling the \textit{work-conserving property} when tackling self-suspension of tasks.
+This section presents the proof that our offset based solution preserves EDF Schedulability Capacity, which is done through demand bound function \cite{Bini:2010} and properly handling the \textit{work-conserving property} when tackling self-suspension of tasks, and the data age minimization.